Botanical Name: Pachypodium lamerei

 Light: Full sun

-Water: Water thoroughly and allow top half of soil to dry out between waterings.
+Water: Water thoroughly, then allow the top half of soil to dry out before watering again.
 In winter, water sparingly just to keep the soil from drying out completely.
 Plant in a pot with drainage holes to prevent root rot.

-Temperature: Average room temperatures 60-75°F/16-24°C. If you move your plant outdoors for the summer, don't worry -- it can take the heat.
-Just bring it back in when the temperature drops.
+Temperature: Average room temperatures 65-75°F/18-24°C. If you move Madagascar palm outdoors for the summer, don't worry -- it can take the heat.
+Just bring it back in when the temperature drops; it will tolerate a minimum in winter of 40°F/4°C.

 Soil: Cactus potting mix works well to provide fast drainage.
 Or you can use 2 parts all-purpose potting mix with 1 part sharp sand or perlite.

-Fertilizer: Feed in spring and summer with an indoor palm fertilizer.
+Fertilizer: Feed in spring and summer with a cactus/succulent fertilizer.

 Propagation: Sow seeds in spring.
 Offsets can be cut away from the parent plant and potted up separately.